Skip to Content

 Law 1: The Fibonacci Cycle Hierarchy

-The Holistic-Year H = 335,008 years is the master timescale.
+The Earth Fundamental Cycle H = 335,317 years is the master timescale.
 When divided by the Fibonacci numbers 3, 5, 8, 13, …, the resulting periods correspond to observed astronomical cycles:

 These periods are not independent — they follow the same addition rule as the Fibonacci sequence itself.
 Just as 3 + 5 = 8, the corresponding frequencies add:

-Why this matters: Law 1 establishes that the solar system’s major timescales are not arbitrary — they form a Fibonacci-structured hierarchy rooted in a single number H. The same Fibonacci numbers that organize these timescales (3, 5, 8, 13, 21, 34) reappear as the divisors in Laws 2–5.
+Why this matters: Law 1 establishes that Earth’s major timescales are not arbitrary — they form a Fibonacci-structured hierarchy rooted in a single number H. The same Fibonacci numbers (3, 5, 8, 13, 21, 34) reappear as divisors d in Laws 2–5, where they apply to all eight planets.
 See Precession for the physical meaning of each cycle.

 Law 2: The Inclination Constant